 We’re delighted to be able to offer a chance to experience their culture.

 Still a few of our Bushmen guides have been born and raised as traditional hunter-gatherers!
 Their knowledge for survival in the desert is incredible and their tracking skills are unprecedented.

 We will stay near the newly opened little Tracker School of the Ju/’hoansi People, located in the shade of a huge baobab tree.

 New to the program is the presence of Bushmen Master Trackers (certified by the CyberTracker system).
 Which makes for fantastic new opportunities!

 With them we head out into the bush looking for and learning about tracks and sign, trailing antilopes, visit the Kaudom National Park and -if possible because of occasional floodings- the Nyae Nyae waterholes.

+We will visit the close by Living Hunters Museum to dive into the ancient life of the Bushmen, get to know their songs and games, go for a bush walk with elders, women, hunters and kids like it has always been.
 Meeting and learning from these skilled crafts- men and women will be an unforgettable and unique experience, and a once-in-a-lifetime opportunity to immerse yourself in their unique hunting and gathering culture.